evolvingstuff/vdw2/content/posts/cluster-and-migraine-headache-treatment-protocol.md

 ##### Disclaimer

- **&lt;span style=&quot;color:orange;&quot;&gt;The following Quick Start Guide for the Anti-Inflammatory Regimen Cluster and Migraine Headache Preventative Treatment Protocol is provided for information and educational purposes.
+ **&lt;span style=&quot;color:#000000;&quot;&gt;The following Quick Start Guide for the Anti-Inflammatory Regimen Cluster and Migraine Headache Preventative Treatment Protocol is provided for information and educational purposes.
 See your Primary Care Physician (PCP) or neurologist whoever has the most knowledge of your general health, any preexisting medical conditions and prescribed medications, to discuss this Quick Start Guide and treatment protocol before starting it.&lt;/span&gt;**

 ##### Introduction

- **&lt;span style=&quot;color:orange;&quot;&gt;This Quick Start Guide is based on the Anti-Inflammatory Regimen, Cluster and Migraine Headache Treatment Protocol developed and published in 2011.
+ **&lt;span style=&quot;color:#000000;&quot;&gt;This Quick Start Guide is based on the Anti-Inflammatory Regimen, Cluster and Migraine Headache Treatment Protocol developed and published in 2011.
 I  published a revised version on my webpage at VitaminDWiki.com 21 Jan 2017.
 Readers of my webpage have downloaded over 85,000 copies of this treatment protocol.  &lt;/span&gt;**

- **&lt;span style=&quot;color:orange;&quot;&gt;This Quick Start Guide also introduces a new companion treatment protocol we call the Antihistamine Full Monty.
+ **&lt;span style=&quot;color:#000000;&quot;&gt;This Quick Start Guide also introduces a new companion treatment protocol we call the Antihistamine Full Monty.
 This is a collection of supplements that act as antihistamines to counter the effects of allergic reactions and the release of histamine that makes cluster headaches (CH) and migraine headaches uncontrollable.
 Many of these same supplements are also potent antioxidants with antiviral and antibiotic properties.&lt;/span&gt;**

- **&lt;span style=&quot;color:orange;&quot;&gt;The following links will take you to video interviews that explain this treatment protocol in detail.&lt;/span&gt;**
+ **&lt;span style=&quot;color:#000000;&quot;&gt;The following links will take you to video interviews that explain this treatment protocol in detail.&lt;/span&gt;**

 === **https://www.youtube.com/watch?v=SofbDDhmQUs** ===